- What are x-rays and gamma rays?

 In recent years, some airports have begun to use whole body scanners as a way to detect objects hidden by clothing.
 These scanners are different from the metal detectors most people are familiar with.

-The other type of body scanner is based on millimeter wave technology.
+The type of body scanner currently in use is based on millimeter wave technology.
 Neither millimeter wave scanners nor metal detectors expose people to x-rays or gamma rays.